-> Quick Answer: GLP-1 medications are FDA-approved medical treatments for obesity, a recognized chronic disease.
+> Quick Answer: GLP-1 medications are medical treatments for obesity, a recognized chronic disease.
 They are NOT cosmetic treatments, quick fixes, or substitutes for healthy lifestyle choices.
 Appropriate use requires medical supervision, realistic expectations, and commitment to comprehensive health—not just a number on the scale.
+Note: Compounded GLP-1 medications are not FDA-approved finished drug products.

 Defining GLP-1 Treatment Properly